 So, after discovering Split for a day or two, it is time to explore the rest of the country with these beautiful day trips from Split!

 One of the best day tours from Split is Trogir which you will find heading to the north.
-Trogir is like Split´s little brother – actually, they look similar, though it is smaller and less well known.
+Trogir is like Split´s little brother – actually, they look similar, though it is smaller and lesser known.

-Trogir is really small though – because of the unique atmosphere, I could have spent much longer there, but for most of you, one day is more than enough, and thus, it is the perfect half day or full day trip from Split.
+Trogir is really small though – because of the unique atmosphere, I could have spent much longer there, but for most one day is more than enough, and thus, it is the perfect half-day or full-day trip from Split.

-Getting there: Trogir is very close to Split (around 30 minutes) and you can either drive or take a bus (a bit more than one hour) and explore the town.
+- Getting there: Trogir is very close to Split – and you can either drive (about 40 minutes) or take a bus (a bit more than one hour) and explore the town.

-Another one of my favorite places in Croatia and a beautiful place near Split is: Sibenik.
-I almost skipped it, but luckily, I decided to go, and what should I say?
+Another beautiful place near Split is Sibenik.
+I almost skipped visiting Sibenik, but luckily, I decided to go, and what should I say?
 I highly recommend visiting Sibenik for a day or so.

-Getting there: You can either drive to Sibenik or take a train or bus.
-If you want to combine Sibenik with nearby Krka National Park, rather than with Trogir, a day tour is probably the best choice.
+- Getting there: You can either drive (75 minutes) to Sibenik or take a train or bus (90 minutes).
+You could also combine Sibenik with nearby Krka National Park – or as mentioned already with Trogir.

 Plitvice Lakes National Park

-When you visit the largest waterfall in Croatia, which is a UNESCO World Heritage site and is caused by the flow of Plitvice Stream down a steep cliff, you can hike the upper and lower lakes with its countless waterfalls (seriously, you cannot even count them because there are too many) and hop on a boat or bus in between.
+When you visit the largest waterfall in Croatia, a UNESCO World Heritage site that is caused by the flow of the Plitvice Stream down a cliff, you can hike the upper and lower lakes with its countless waterfalls (seriously, you cannot even count them because there are too many) and hop on a boat or bus in between.

-Getting there: It takes about three hours by car or 3.5 hours by bus to get there from Split.
+- Getting there: It takes about 3 hours by car or 3.5 hours by bus to get there from Split.
 You can also do guided tours from Split (I know this is not an easy day trip, but it will be worth it).

-From Split, you can also visit a more off-the-beaten-path city in Croatia – well, not a real hidden gem, but it is still not overly crowded.
+From Split, you can also visit a more off-the-beaten-path city in Croatia – well, not a real hidden gem, but it is still not overly crowded like Dubrovnik or Split.

 Before heading back to Split, watch the sunset in Zadar, which is supposed to be one of the most beautiful in the world.

-From 2020 on, there is a ferry taking your from Split to Zadar.
+- There is also a ferry taking you from Split to Zadar.

 Here is another one of my favorite places: Omis.
-Like Zadar, Omis is very unique and different to the rest of Croatia´s towns and cities.
+Like Zadar, Omis is unique and different from the rest of Croatia´s towns and cities.
 It is perfect for outdoor lovers and just about anyone who appreciates beautiful towns.